nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 This Helm Chart has direct support for using Kubernetes Jobs for executing Nautobot Jobs.
 This approach is alternative to always-on Celery workers, where Celery Pods are constantly running and they pick up Nautobot jobs from the task queue.
-On the other side, the Kubernetes Jobs are created on demand.
+On the other hand, the Kubernetes Jobs are created on demand.

 You can read more on Kubernetes Jobs in the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/jobs/kubernetes-job-support/#nautobot_kubernetes_job_manifest).